teambit/docs/docs/components/overview.md

 title: Overview
 ---

 A Bit component is a super-set of a node package.
 In addition to its distributable code, a Bit component has everything it needs to be maintained and developed as an independent building block.
 That includes its source code, version history, development environment configurations and documentation.

 A Bit component is authored in a Bit workspace.
 It is where its configurations are set, where it is rendered in isolation and where it is being compiled and built.

-When a component gets 'tagged', its releases version gets stored in the workspace local scope as a completely isolated unit.
+When a component gets 'tagged', its release version gets stored in the workspace local scope as a completely isolated unit.
 That means, all its configurations and built artifacts are encapsulated as a single, immutable and transferable object.
-This object can then be exported and stored in a remote scope, like [Bit.dev](https://bit.dev), where it is made available to other repositories, both as a Bit component but also as a node package.
+This object can then be exported and stored in a remote scope, hosted on a Bit server like [Bit.dev](https://bit.dev), where it is made available to other web projects, both as a Bit component but also as a node package.

 Bit components 'imported' into a Bit workspace, can be modified, versioned and exported again.